mustafacco7/webxr/input-explainer.md

 let inputSources = xrSession.inputSources;
 ```

 When input sources are added to or removed from the list of available input sources the `inputsourceschange` event must be fired on the `XRSession` object to indicate that any cached copies of the list should be refreshed.
 In addition, the `inputsourceschange` event will also fire once after the session creation callback completes.
-This event is of the type `XRInputSourceChangeEvent` and will contain three attributes: `session` is associated session being changed, `added` is the new input sources, and `removed` is the input sources that will no longer be reported.
+This event is of the type `XRInputSourcesChangeEvent` and will contain three attributes: `session` is associated session being changed, `added` is the new input sources, and `removed` is the input sources that will no longer be reported.

 ```js
 function onSessionStarted(session) {